vviguie/hugo-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Climate change adaptation economics : Evaluation of climate policies, Climate change impacts and vulnerabilities, natural disasters indirect economic impacts
-- Computational Linguistics
+- Sustainable city development : Climate Policy implications on/from urban areas, Synergies and conflicts between urban climate policies and other urban policies
-- Information Retrieval
+- Modelling and methodologies : Modelling of coupled human/natural/engineering systems, Urban structure dynamics (Land-use transport interaction models), future studies and long-term scenarios

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Environmental economics
     institution: Stanford University
     year: 2012
   - course: MEng in Artificial Intelligence